RichardMidnight/Macbook-m1/README.md

       Go to the Mac App Store and search for "UTM Virtual Machines" and install it.

-To run Debian on UTM
+To run Debian on M1 Mac with UTM

     Download Debian from here:  https://www.debian.org/distrib/netinst
     Save the Small CD / ARM64 file to Downloads folder: https://deb.debian.org/debian/dists/bookworm/main/installer-arm64/current/images/